 Scientific Name: Oryctolagus cuniculus

-Adult Size: The rabbit's weight varies between 2 to 20 pounds, depending on the breed.
+Adult Size: Between 2 to 20 pounds, depending on the breed.

 Life Expectancy: The lifespan of rabbits vary with breed.
 They can live anywhere from 5 to 15 years.

 Difficulty of Care: Intermediate.
 These animals require a lot of interaction, whether it involves daily interaction with owners or other rabbits.

 Rabbits are social, and with gentle handling, are generally quite tame, playful, and entertaining to watch.
 Rabbits often form very close bonds with their owners; many rabbit owners spend evenings watching TV with their rabbits by their sides or interacting with their rabbits.
 Rabbits also have the great advantage of responding well to litter-training.
 They also respond well to gentle training (try a clicker) and can be trained to do special behaviors and tricks.